mars0i/bali/doc/ReligiousTransmissionOptions.md

 2. Transmit or change to a completely random value, with the same distribution as during initialization.
-This would represent influence from outside the system.
+This would represent influence from outside the system, or a beneficial/deleterious mutation.

 3. Periodically introduce extremal values.
 This would probably have to be combined with #1.
 This again would represent influence from